Pirate FlagPirates and PrivateersPirate Flag

 The REAL Story of Pirates: Fun Facts, Tall Tales, and Awesome Activities!

-One day not so long ago, a pirate, who visits hospitals to entertain children, asked an artist friend to draw a picture for his young audience to color.
-Talented artist that he is, Gregory Edmonds drew one picture and then another and another until an idea sparked – much like what happens when a pirate places a slow match to a gun’s touch hole to fire on a rich treasure ship.
-To whet young appetites with “a life-long interest in learning, vocabulary, and imagination” Mr. Edmonds offers up the first in what he hopes will become a series of books where youngsters can read alone or with their parents.
+One day not so long ago, a pirate, who visits hospitals to entertain children, asks an artist friend to draw a picture for his young audience to color.
+Talented artist that he is, Gregory Edmonds draws one picture and then another and another until an idea sparks – much like what happens when a pirate places a slow match to a gun’s touch hole to fire on a rich treasure ship.
+To whet young appetites with “a life-long interest in learning, vocabulary, and imagination,” Mr. Edmonds offers up the first in what he hopes will become a series of books where youngsters can read alone or with their parents.
 (5) What better way to entice more boys and girls into our scurvy ranks of pirate apprentices than with a book about real pirates?

-A few statements might have some readers scratching their heads.
+A few statements may have some readers scratching their heads.
 Port Royal is a city on an island, but is not an island itself.
-(8) Blackbeard, or Edward Thache, served as a privateer under Queen Anne, rather than Queen Elizabeth, and instead of all the citizens of Charles Town, ‘twas a select few whom he held for ransom when he blockaded the South Carolina port.
+(8) Blackbeard, or Edward Thache, serves as a privateer under Queen Anne, rather than Queen Elizabeth, and instead of all the citizens of Charles Town, 'twas a select few whom he holds for ransom when he blockades the South Carolina port.
 (13-14, 17)*

 The REAL Story of Pirates be written for youngsters of at least nine years; in truth, ’tis a book pirates of all ages who like to color and learn will enjoy.
 Even I found a few treasures, such as the intriguing origins of eating with me elbows on the table.
-Me favorites were the puzzles; they be challenging, but not overly so.
+Me favorites are the puzzles; they be challenging but not overly so.

 This book is a wonderful and entertaining introduction to pirates.
 The narrative doesn’t talk down to children; together with the puzzles and coloring, it entices one’s curiosity.
 The REAL Story of Pirates is a great way for parents and children to learn and read together.

-*Please note that after the publication of this review, Mr. Edmonds has corrected these errors.
+*Please note: After the publication of this review, Mr. Edmonds has corrected these errors.

 Review Copyright ©2019 Cindy Vallar